 - Optional: Granulated sugar for rolling, white chocolate melting wafers for dipping

-How do you make ginger molasses cookies?
+How to make ginger molasses cookies

 Scroll down for the printable molasses cookie recipe.